-About 85% of Syrians are Moslems, and the remaining 15% are Christians.
-Most of the Syrian Moslems are Sunnis, while one-fifth of them (thus 17% of the population) are of minority Islamic sects like Shi'ite, Druze, and Alawite.
+About 85% of Syrians are Muslims, and the remaining 15% are Christians.
+Most of the Syrian Muslims are Sunnis, while one-fifth of them (thus 17% of the population) are of minority Islamic sects like Shi'ite, Druze, and Alawite.

 The Shi'ites differ from the Sunnis as to which later successor to Mohammed was of the proper line — Mu'awiya (the Sunnis) or Ali (the Shi'ites).
 The Alawites are a small Shi'ite splinter group, believed by some harder line Sunnis to be heretics who worship Ali as a god.
 Assad and his cadre are of the Alawite minority.

 The Druze are even more exotic.
 The Lonely Planet guidebook says of the Druze: